What is a Nurse’s Role in Patient Pain Management?

-Cathy Turner, BSN, MBA, RN-BC, the Associate Vice President at MEDITECH, says that the top role of a nurse in pain management is documenting and managing patient discomfort using pain assessments.
+Cathy Turner, BSN, MBA, RN-BC, the Associate Vice President at MEDITECH, says that the top role in pain management is documenting and managing patient discomfort using pain assessments.

 While you work to assess the severity and location of the pain, as well as the events or experiences that may have led to the pain, you build the medical case the attending physician needs to study to determine the eventual diagnosis and how to treat the illness instead of the just the symptom of pain.

 This doesn’t mean that you should delay treating pain while waiting for a diagnosis, but that you will need to remember not to treat just the pain to the exclusion of determining why the patient is suffering.